2022 SCS Conference

 The conference will be held on June 3-5, 2022, at the conference center of Mundelein Seminary (also called University of St. Mary of the Lake Seminary), renowned for its scenic beauty, and a popular location for retreats and conferences.
 See this MAP OF THE MUNDELEIN CAMPUS.
 Attendees will stay in the Conference Center Lodging (Building E on map); meals and receptions will be in the Dining Hall (Building B); and lectures will be in the Conference Center (Building D).

 On Friday evening, June 3, there will be an informal buffet dinner at 6:00 PM, followed by the Opening Reception starting at 8:00 PM.
 The lectures are given on Saturday morning and afternoon and on Sunday morning.
-In early Sunday afternoon there will be the annual "member meeting" of SCS.
-All meals from Friday evening dinner to lunch on Sunday, incluing the Saturday evening banquet are covered by registration.
-Rooming at the conference center for the nights of Friday and Saturday are also covered by registration.
+In early Sunday afternoon there will be the annual “member meeting” of SCS.

-FULL CONFERENCE PROGRAM & SCHEDULE:
+CONFERENCE PROGRAM & SCHEDULE: